Ajdne/Sum_of_Power-Fortran/README.md

       This value is needed for normalisation procedures (converting all units into relative values, so calculations are done more easly...).

  - ### Output.txt
+    This is the solution output file.
+It shows number of needed iterations, node index, its voltage and apparent power represented in a table.
  - ### Predmetni_projekat.pdf
     This is additional documentation written in **Serbian** language explaining the theoretical background of the Power systems and this calculation.